Shopify/css/building-a-component/readme.md

 ### Components

 This is the base of the independent component that you are creating.
-Components should be able to exist on their own or within other components.
+Components should be able to exist on their own or within other components and should be named based on their primary function.
 They should always live at the root level of a Sass file.

 * Single hyphenated naming.
 * Not nested.